Egeeio/egee-io/src/rust.md

 **3.** No griefing.
 Griefing includes *(but is not limited to)* intentionally despawning loot from raided bases, locking someone out of a base that you do not intend to occupy, and trapping a base or a sleeper.
 We reserve the right to make judgement calls about griefing on a case-to-case basis.

-**4.** You may have up to 4 players on your team.
-Teams can have friendly interactions with other groups, but cannot roam or raid together.
-Teams can do large and small oil rig, cargo ship, and venom/bradley events with other teams.

 The admin(s) of the Rust server are:
 * penguinluff